lambbyrd/dlx-take-home/README.md

 ## Setup

-I based this off of Create React App.
+I based this app off of Create React App.
 I added Concurrently and Json-server with another script.
+I assume that you have node and yarn installed.

 ### Background

-I tried my best to follow everything in the spec given.
+I tried my best to follow everything in the spec.
 One major change is going to be the mock fetch requirement.
-I felt it was too difficult(more like time consuming...) to mock out fetch with typescript, and really thought it was taking away from completing the project.
+I felt it was too time consuming to mock out fetch with typescript, and really thought it was taking away from completing the project.

 Instead I thought is would be better to just spin up a simple json server.
 That way I can use the real fetch, show how I make api calls and focus more on developing on the feature.